When is the best time to visit Tanzania?

 It’s also quiet during the month in popular locations like Zanzibar and Serengeti National Park with most travellers opting for the temperatures of peak season.
 This means beaches, spectacular landmarks and breathtaking national parks are yours to explore without the crowds.

 Best for: bird watching, Usambara Mountain venturing and cultural attractions

 If you’re set on climbing Mt Kilimanjaro then May isn’t the month for you, but if you’re looking for some peace and quiet in the African wilderness (without all of the tourists), then you’re in luck.
-While it also might not be the best time to spot the illusive ‘Big Five’ Tanzania’s national parks are awash with bright colors and flapping wings.
+While it also might not be the best time to spot the illusive ‘Big Five’, Tanzania’s national parks are awash with bright colours and flapping wings.
 That’s right.
 May is one of the best months to discover this country’s vibrant bird species.

 From crowned hawk-eagles and cinnamon-chested bee-eaters to ashy starlings and yellow-collared lovebirds (we swear we’re not making these up), there’s plenty to point your camera at.